 - post-registration desktop and site audits to check that the activities undertaken correspond with the activity parameters used to make the certificate creation claim

-- detailed audits undertaken as part of our audit program which involves a detailed assessment of the accredited person’s systems, processes and controls.
+- detailed audits undertaken as part of our audit program which involves a detailed assessment of the accredited person’s systems, processes and controls

-- audit investigations to assess an accredited person’s compliance with scheme requirements when we become aware of potentially significant non-compliance issues for a particular AP
+- audit investigations to assess an accredited person’s compliance with scheme requirements when we become aware of potentially significant non-compliance issues for a particular AP.

-Complying with the Australian Consumer Law
+Complying with the Australian Consumer Law and the code of conduct

 Accredited persons (including their sub-contractors and/or persons engaged by third party companies) must comply with the Australian Consumer Law (ACL) when engaging in marketing practices (including telemarketing, doorknocking and advertising) under the program.